See our Gun Dealers policy summary for a comprehensive discussion of this issue.

 The sign may be downloaded from the Department of State Police’s website but must be posted in block letters not less than one inch in height.18

-By January 2, 2020 all certified licensees that maintain an inventory of firearms19 must install an alarm monitoring system that notifies local law enforcement regarding any unauthorized intrusion into the premises where a firearm inventory is maintained.20
+Certified licensees that maintain an inventory of firearms for sale or transfer19 must have an installed alarm monitoring system that notifies local law enforcement regarding any unauthorized intrusion into the premises where a firearm inventory is maintained.20

 By January 2, 2021 all certified licensees that operate a retail location21 must also install and maintain a video security system that records areas in the retail location where the dealer’s firearms are stored, handled, sold, or transferred, as well as any entrances and exits.22 These video records must be retained for at least 90 days23

 Certified licensees are also required to develop and submit a plan for safe storage of firearms and ammunition during and after retail hours to the Department of State Police, which may reject the plan as inadequate.24 The safe storage plan must supplement security features including “adequate locks, exterior lighting, surveillance cameras, alarm systems, and other anti-theft measures and practices,” and comply with rules established by the Department of State Police.25